BUILDING A WINNING TEAM

 It’s generally because two things come into to play:

-1) A sense of attachment: As human beings we tend to get attached to people; it’s in our nature and as such, cutting them lose can be hard.
+1) A sense of attachment: As human beings, we tend to get attached to people; it’s in our nature, and as such, cutting them lose can be challenging.

 2) A sense of guilt: Most business owners have no issue with getting rid of rubbish people or employees that misbehave, but if you have a scaling up business and you’re growing, life isn’t that simple.
-As you move up through the ‘divisions’ in business, a different skillset might be required of your employees.
-A person that joined you at the very beginning, towards whom you have massive sense of loyalty, may have been brilliant working at a lower level, but doesn’t quite have the talent to cut it in the big leagues.
+As you move up through the ‘divisions’ in business, you may require employees with a different skillset.
+A person that joined you at the very beginning, towards whom you have a tremendous sense of loyalty, may have been brilliant working at a lower level but doesn’t quite have the talent to cut it in the big leagues.

-If all of this sounds familiar to you and you’re unsure about how to make the changes required, head on over to Boolkah.com and get in contact.
+If all of this sounds familiar to you and you’re unsure about how to make the changes required, get in contact.

 Remember, failing to learn is learning to fail.